blockchainsllc/in3-docs/docs/api-c.md

 Returns the value as long.

-Only if type is integer or bytes, but short enough.
+Only if type is integer or bytes but short enough.

 arguments:
 ```eval_rst